This January our chosen disability topic of the month is ‘Mental Health’.

-We are going to dedicate each month to a new topic or issue, whether that’s dating and disability, accessibility or help with funding.
+We are going to dedicate each month to a new topic, whether that’s dating and disability, accessibility or help with funding.
 To kick start the year, and after the recent announcement of our third lockdown, January’s topic is Mental Health.
 Our emotional, psychological, and social well-being is more important than ever right now, so here is a blog on some of our top tips and resources on how to look after your mental health.

 Get as much natural light as you can